imperugo/StackExchange.Redis.Extensions/README.md

 ## What can it be used for?
 Caching of course.
-Instead of use directly [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) could be easier use ``ÌCacheClient```
+Instead of use directly [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) could be easier use `ICacheClient`

 For example: